slidevjs/slidev/demo/slides.md

 </div>
 <div v-click>

-Establish the "Connections" first, then wait data to be filled up.
+Establish the "Connections" first, then wait for data to be filled up.
 The idea is similar to SWR (stale-while-revalidate)

 </div>